ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x01` Outdated Client Packet**

-Sent when the client's build is not the same as the server's.
+Sent when the client's build (which is sent in the [`0x00` Init Packet](./outgoing.md#0x00-init-packet)) is not the same as the server's.
 The server sends the latest build, and when the client receives it, the page reloads.
 This packet is by naturally unencoded, meaning its data is sent raw unencoded.
 This is since if you have an invalid build you won't be able to decode packets.

 Format: